- Decisive Roman victory at the naval Battle of Ecnomus (256 BCE);

 The outcome of the battle was a decisive victory for Rome, although the result was not as lopsided as at Mylae in 260 BCE.
 The Romans lost 24 ships, while they managed to sink 30 Carthaginian ships and capture another 64.
 Polybius does not give any figures for casualties on both sides, but these must have been considerable, especially on the Carthaginian side.

 There were two main reasons for the Roman victory.
 First, the Romans were now much more experienced than they were at the beginning of the war.
 They were capable during this battle of turning their ships around and coming to the aid of squadrons that were under heavy pressure from enemy ships.
-These are complex manoeuvres, which require lots of skill and coordination.
-An even more important reason is that the Carthaginians had not yet found an effective remedy against the corvus, a device they rightly feared.
+These are complex manoeuvres, which require a lot of skill and coordination.
+An even more important reason is the fact that the Carthaginians had not yet found an effective remedy against the corvus, a device they rightly feared.

 Regulus’ campaign in Africa

 After their victory at Ecnomus, the Romans did not immediately sail to Africa.
 They first returned to Sicily to rest the crews, bring the wounded ashore, gather new supplies, repair whatever ships had been damaged and reorganise the fleet, perhaps adding some of the captured ships to the Roman squadrons.
 The reorganised fleet then set out for Africa and reached Cape Hermaia (present-day Cape Bon) without facing any opposition from the Carthaginians.
 The Carthaginian fleet had been shattered and was in no condition to confront the Romans again.
 The Roman army landed near the fortified town of Aspis (Clupea in Latin; both names mean ‘shield’).
-They drew up their ships onto the beach, dug a moat and constructed a palisade.
+The Romans drew up their ships onto the beach, dug a moat and constructed a palisade.

 Aspis was not a large town, and although the inhabitants resisted the Roman siege, it was quickly taken.
 The Romans left a garrison and then sent couriers back to Rome to report to the Senate about the results of the operation so far.
 Polybius claims the couriers were also “to inquire what they should do in future and how they were to deal with the whole situation”.
 This passage is somewhat puzzling, and implies the Romans had sailed to Africa without a proper plan of operations.
 Roman commanders on campaign enjoyed great freedom to act as they saw fit, and the action of sending a delegation back to Rome to ask for instructions from the Senate does not make much sense, especially since it would have taken weeks for the couriers to get to Rome and back again.
 In the meantime, the Romans did not sit still.
 The continually pillaged the rich Carthaginian villas and estates, captured livestock and some 20.000 slaves.
 Cassius Dio claims they also freed many Roman and Italian prisoners of war that had apparently been taken to Africa after their capture.